rhjaf/lab/TREX-setup.md

 Finally, take some considerations:
  - We can also use the interface's name instead of MAC.
  - Low-end laptop. we can use threads assigned to specific cores.
+ - Each interface MAC if has not defined in `trex_cfg`, will be set hardware default
 ### TRex Stateless
 Start trex server with default `/etc/trex_cfg.yaml` config file (change it with `-c` option)
 ```bash